pygreece/community/organization/principles/en.md

 ## Summary

-The document is analyzing the structure of PyGreece AMKE, the legal entity of the community, and the PyGreece community principles.
+This document is analyzing the structure of PyGreece AMKE, the legal entity of the community, and the PyGreece community principles.
 A nice schema, summarizing the PyGreece AMKE structure and the main activities done by the community is the following: